 A close encounter with a venomous snake can be an incredibly unsettling experience, especially when it comes as a surprise.
 It pays to be on the lookout for vipers when out in the field during a hot Texas summer.
 But snakes are often well camouflaged or well concealed, even the most sharp-eyed of us can have a close call from time to time.

 There’s something very basic about our reaction to crossing paths with a venomous snake.
 It’s alarming.
 For some people it can be very frightening.
 For others it is simply insulting—it’s easy to become angry when something essentially threatens to kill or injure you, no matter what the reason.

 The snakes, of course, are not looking for trouble.
 They have very little to gain from tangling with an animal the size of a human.
 Mostly they just don’t want to be stepped on.
 If they detect you coming these snakes will generally make every effort to get out of the way.
 If you do get too close, they will threaten and bluster as a warning, all the while staying open for their first chance to retreat.
-From my experience these snakes will strike only when surprised, approached too closely, stepped on or handled, or otherwise actively provoked.
+In my experience, these snakes will strike only when surprised, approached too closely, stepped on, handled, or otherwise actively provoked.

 Southern Copperhead (Agkistrodon contortrix contortrix) and